Thrive!

 https://www.washingtonpost.com/wellness/2026/01/31/walking-exercise-increased-lifespan-study/

-The Lancet – Physical activity and mortality risk study (original research)
+The Lancet — Physical Activity and Mortality Risk Study

 https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(25)02219-6/abstract